-Starlings are slightly smaller, yet not dissimilar in size to that of our common black bird and from a distance can be easily misidentified
+The Starling is slightly smaller, yet not dissimilar in size to that of our common blackbird and from a distance can be easily misidentified

 Starlings will usually roost in large numbers in trees, buildings or under bridges where their large numbers give them a level of protection from predators.

 Nesting is normally undertaken in isolated pairs and these nests can become problematic due to their locations.
 Blocked gutters and well-coated cars are two common examples.

 These birds cause a variety of problems including noise, the mess from droppings on vehicles, walls, windows, gardens, people, washing, and the burden of roosting sites and nests.